In this article

 Your credit score is based on the information in your.
 If this information isn't accurate (e.g. an account appears as ‘open' when it is 'closed'), then your credit score won't be either.
 This could mean your score is lower than it should be.
 By checking your credit report regularly, you can spot and fix any mistakes, which can help improve your credit score.

 ClearScore gets your, the credit reference agency.
-So if you find any mistakes on your credit report, you'll need to .
+So if you find any mistakes on your credit report, you'll need to talk to Equifax directly.
 Read more about this in our .

-Getting on the electoral roll or electoral register lets credit reference agencies check your identity, which can make you look more reliable to lenders.
-You can register for the electoral roll.
-If you’re not sure if you’re registered, you’ll need to check with your local authority which you can do .
+Getting on the electoral roll or electoral register lets credit reference agencies check your identity, which can make you look more reliable to lenders.or, if you’re not sure if you’re registered, you can .

 Every time you make an application for credit, a 'hard search' is carried out on your account, which affects your credit score.
 If you make too many credit applications in a short space of time, this makes lenders think you're desperate for credit.